Geoffrey Harris (neuroendocrinologist)

 Geoffrey Wingfield Harris (1913–1971) was a British physiologist and neuroendocrinologist.
 Often considered the "father of neuroendocrinology", he is best known for showing that the anterior pituitary is regulated by the hypothalamus via the hypophyseal portal system.
 His work established the principles for the 1977 Nobel Prize-winning discovery of hypothalamic hormones by Schally and Guillemin.

 Education and career

 Harris received his undergraduate degree from Cambridge in 1936, and went on to attend medical training at St. Mary's Hospital in London until 1939.
 In 1940, he became a demonstrator of Anatomy at Cambridge, and helped train physicians for the war effort.
 He earned his M.D. from Cambridge in 1944 with a thesis on electrophysiological stimulation of posterior pituitary hormone release.
 In 1952, he became a professor at the Institute of Psychiatry at the University of London, where he was when elected into the Royal Society.
 In 1962, he moved to Oxford University, where he began the Medical Research Council Neuroendocrinology Unit.
+In 1970, Harris was named an honorary member of the American Association for Anatomy.
 He was awarded the Dale Medal from the British Endocrinological Society in 1971.